desromj/ud-breakout/README.md

 What is it?
 ===========
-A recreation of the popular 'Breakout' game, where the player controls a paddle with which to bounce a ball off of.
+A re-creation of the popular 'Breakout' game, where the player controls a paddle with which to bounce a ball off of.
 The player bounces the ball off coloured blocks and tries to clear them all within the time limit and with a certain number of lives.